New to epilepsy treatment

 - the worry about having seizures.

-If you need more information in order to make a decision or you want to talk this through with someone you can ask your specialist, epilepsy specialist nurse or GP.
+If you need more information to help you make a decision you can talk to your specialist, epilepsy specialist nurse or GP.
 Having the right information and support can help you to make fully-informed and meaningful decisions about managing your condition.
 Whatever decision you make you can talk this through with your, or your child’s, specialist if you have any questions or concerns.

 You can also talk it through with our epilepsy helpline.